Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Whale watching

-One tour that looks amazing — and that I would have done if I’d had more time in Cape Town — is whale watching.
+One tour I would have loved to do, had I had more time in Cape Town, is whale watching

 Hermanus, a town just over 100 km from Cape Town, is one of the best places in the world to see whales.
-On some days, you can even spot them from land-based lookouts!
+On some days, you can even spot them from shore!

 This full-day tour is a great option, and I highly recommend it!
-The thrill of seeing these giants in the wild is indescribable — I realized this dream later, while sailing through the Beagle Channel in Ushuaia.
+TThe thrill of seeing these giants in the wild is unlike anything else —I finally got to live that dream later, while sailing through the Beagle Channel in Ushuaia and at Kenai Fjords National Park in Alaska.

 The best time for whale watching in Hermanus is from June to November, when the southern right whales come closer to the coast to mate and give birth.
-Outside this period, the chances of spotting them are much smaller, so if it’s on your wish list, it’s worth planning your trip around these months.
+Outside this period, the chances of spotting them are much smaller, so if whale watching is on your wish list, it’s worth timing your trip around those months.

 If you don’t have time for a day trip, you can also take a marine life tour from the V&A Waterfront — with a bit of luck you may see whales, though sightings are less common here than in Hermanus.